Epcon Home Building Franchise

 Why Epcon home building franchises are positioned to capitalize on surging demand

-Epcon is the 38th largest home builder in the U.S. (“2014 Builder 100,” Builder Magazine, May 2015), and we have been building single-story residential communities that have been popular with active adults for nearly 30 years.
+Epcon is the 40th Largest Home Builder and the 22nd Largest Private Home builder in the U.S. (Builder Magazine, May 2016), and we have been building single-story residential communities that have been popular with active adults for nearly 30 years.
 Co-founders Ed Bacome and Phil Fankhauser created a unique “pinwheel” design with four condominium units under one roof while still providing each home its own front entrance and two-car garage.
 The units were affordable, and the communities were designed with resort-style amenities that brought people together.
 The first development was such a hit that Ed and Phil were inundated with requests to duplicate the design.

 There are 76 million Baby Boomers, and the rest of the industry is not geared up to meet their needs.
 Epcon, however, can help Franchise Builders get up to speed quickly and start filling that gap in the marketplace.